paolo-rossi/delphi-jose-jwt/README.md

 - Indy units: IdHMAC, IdHMACSHA1, IdSSLOpenSSL, IdHash (please use latest version from svn)

 ## Installation
-Simply add the source path "Source/Common" and Source/JOSE" to your Delphi project path and.. you are done!
+Simply add the source path "Source/Common" and Source/JOSE" to your Delphi project path and.. you are good to go!

 ## Code Examples